linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 At the end of day 1, we show a 0.50 profit from the mark-to-market calculation.
 Conceptually, we can think of the profit or loss as measuring the extent to which the portfolio requires cash infusions in order to maintain a delta-neutral hedge.
 When we show a positive profit, as in this case, we can take cash out of the portfolio.

 To see that mark-to-market profit measures the net cash infusions required to maintain the delta-neutral position, suppose that a lender is willing at all times to lend us the value of securities in the portfolio.
-Initially, we buy 58.24 shares of stock, which costs  \$2329.60, but this amount is offset by the\$ 278.04 option premium, so the net cash we require is \$2051.56.
+Initially, we buy 58.24 shares of stock, which costs \$2329.60, but this amount is offset by the \$278.04 option premium, so the net cash we require is \$2051.56.
 This is also the net value of our portfolio (stock less the option), so we can borrow this amount. $^2$

 As time passes, there are three sources of cash flow into and out of the portfolio: